diogomotapinto/RunnerGame/README.md

     We also learned how to find a solution for our problems efficiently because we worked with a framework that none of us knew and that required us to look for the best solution possible to fix our problems and make our vision possible.
+    We also learned that Singleton sometimes is not the best option to control the variables life cicle and constrains the use of them, for that reason we had to change what we initially had implement in order to get better results in the tests.

 * ### Overall time spent developing
     Around 100 hours evenly distributed by all the elements of the group.